CrayLabs/SmartSim-Scaling/driverdataaggregation/DataAgg-README.md

 ## Data Aggregation Standard - Python Client and File System

-The ``aggregation_scaling_python_fs`` test uses a python client with the file system in replacement of SmartRedis.
+The ``aggregation_scaling_python_fs`` test uses a Python client with the file system in replacement of SmartRedis.
 This test demonstrates a significant performance hit from using the file system instead of the SmartRedis Orchestrator.

 ```text